Gab2K/MySQL-database-schema/README.md

 output by shift being only Morning.
 Lastly, to make everything output nicely the ORDER command has been used to sort the output by date, first name and last name respectively.

-Number of parcels delivered by any specific driver during day’s work:
+### Number of parcels delivered by any specific driver during day’s work
 To get a number of parcels delivered by any specific driver during a day’s work, similarly to the query above the following information had to be found out: Date, Vehicle_ID who’s driving that vehicle and the count of parcels that they have delivered.
 These tables have been connected together